sagar1230/Indicator-Prediction/README.md

 # Indicator-Prediction
 Uses linear regression to predict future stock prices and applies moving average indicators to the prediction to get early trade signals.

+As these are lagging indicators, a signal in the prediction period can be acted on early.
+All past signals are also shown below.

 ![Example](https://github.com/sagar1230/Indicator-Prediction/blob/main/examples/AAPL_SMA.png)
 ![Example](https://github.com/sagar1230/Indicator-Prediction/blob/main/examples/FB_SMA.png)